 There are six airports in London with Heathrow being the largest.
 The other five airports are London City, London Gatwick, London Luton, London Stansted, and London Southend.
 I always fly into London Heathrow but have used both London Gatwick and London Stansted for cheap flights to other parts of Europe when I am traveling from London.

 My usual form of transportation from London Heathrow is via the train system.
 I particularly like the Heathrow Express which gets me into the heart of the city in 15 minutes, non-stop.
-It runs on a regular schedule and is 25£ ($32) for a single-use ticket or 37£ ($48) for a roundtrip ticket.
 The Heathrow Express takes me to Paddington Station where I usually take an Uber or taxi to my daughter’s house.

 Tickets can be purchased online or after you get through customs.
 You will see several people trying to sell them to you as you head to the area to catch the train.
 You can also download the Heathrow Express app ahead of time and have them handy on your phone.
 Follow the signs that say Heathrow Express – it is a bit of a walk.
 Once you get on the train, there are some places to put your luggage.
 When I first traveled to London, I would take two big suitcases and that was a pain to drag through the airport and put on the train.
 Now that I have learned to travel with a nice carry-on, it is really a breeze to get through Heathrow.